Fibre Broadband FAQs

 There is no longer a minimum number of orders from a block of flats or apartments.
 Even if you are the only flat requesting Fibre broadband, you can order providing Fibre is available to the property.
 You can check your postcode here.

 Once the new fibre has been installed and commissioned in your area, you will be able to place an order to upgrade your service to fibre broadband.
 You will be informed by post when the new service is ready to order.

 Full details about the fibre installation process and what you can expect can be found here.

 This is a new network and as such it may require additional work to connect it to your premise.
-We’ve created a short video to explain the installation process:

 If your existing broadband is poor at the moment, please speak to our team and we will work with you to help improve your broadband experience where we can.
 We have also created an additional guide and video to help you optimise the performance of WiFi within your own home or business.